-The softwood plantation sector in Western Australia is pivotal to the $1.06 billion per year forest products industry, which directly employs over 5000 people.
+The softwood plantation sector in Western Australia is pivotal to the $1.4 billion per year forest products industry, which supports the employment of more than 6,000 people.

 The Softwood Industry Strategy for Western Australia has been developed to provide the foundation for growing the softwood plantation estate into the future.

 We have worked with industry and stakeholders to identify six key steps that will ensure the industry maintains healthy forests, provides benefits to the local community, and contributes to economic success for all Western Australians.

 Softwood has an exciting future, it requires relatively little energy during production which presents opportunities in the carbon economy.

 Softwood timber products are fundamental to our building and construction industry.
 Local manufacturing and processing factories use softwood to produce timber roof and frame trusses and panel board for local housing.
 Most logs grown in Western Australia are processed locally providing jobs and growth in regional economies.

 Forest products can displace use of materials that emit more CO2 during manufacture, helping organisations minimise their impact on the environment.
 Investing in plantations can improve the quality of your land by reducing soil and water salinity, enhance biodiversity and restore habitat for native animals.